Yes, you can live inside a Nancy Meyers movie – here's how to achieve her cozy, classic, signature rom-com aesthetic according to the experts

 2. Balance rustic style with a little luxury

-When I think of a Nancy Meyers film sets, it's the word effortless that first comes to mind.
-Nothing looks overly curated or styled, the homes in those movies really do just look like real homes with real people behind them.
+When I think of a Nancy Meyers film set, it's the word 'effortless' that often first comes to mind.
+Nothing looks overly curated or styled; the homes in those movies really do just look like real homes with real people behind them.
 And out in the real world, those kinds of rooms are often created with transitional style – a mixing of many styles, old and new.
-As this dining room demonstrates.
+As this dining room, seen above, demonstrates.

 'The mix of patterns and textures is monochromatic and calming.
 This room is filled with a mix of both modern furniture and family-inherited antiques.
-The mirror has been passed down through generations giving the room a curated feel.
-The draperies with its peek-a-boo fabric behind the linen shows a hint of the pattern seen in the wallpaper without being overwhelming to the room.
+The mirror has been passed down through generations, giving the room a curated feel.
+The draperies with their peek-a-boo fabric behind the linen show a hint of the pattern seen in the wallpaper without being overwhelming to the room.
 By adding fresh flowers throughout the space, this room is the epitome of timeless classic beauty.'

 4. Design a home that feels like you